Spinal neuron growth cones

 Mayo Clinic clinicians, scientists, engineers and other specialists in the Center for Regenerative Medicine are taking a multidisciplinary integrative approach to neuroregeneration for a number of devastating neurological conditions.
 The research is multifaceted, ranging from basic science discovery to clinical applications.

 Alzheimer's disease.
-Alzheimer's disease is the major cause of dementia in the elderly with progressive loss of neurons in areas of the brain responsible for learning and memory.
-Efforts in Alzheimer's disease research focus on understanding why neurons degenerate in brains with Alzheimer's disease and how we can either slow down the process or replace lost neurons.
+Alzheimer's disease is the major cause of dementia in older adults, with progressive loss of neurons in areas of the brain responsible for learning and memory.
+Efforts in Alzheimer's disease research focus on understanding why neurons degenerate in brains with Alzheimer's disease and how to either slow down the process or replace lost neurons.

 Mayo researchers are investigating the effects of restoring cerebrovascular function, through transplantation of induced pluripotent stem (iPS) cell-derived vascular progenitor cells, on amyloid pathology and cognitive function in amyloid Alzheimer's disease model mice.
 The iPS cells converted from skin fibroblasts by transducing four transcription factors (Oct3/4, SOX2, Klf4, c-Myc) have the potential to generate all tissues in the body, including vascular cells.